Visa policy of Iraq: Iraqi Kurdistan

 As March 1 2023, all travelers traveling to the Kurdistan Region of Iraq will require a visa.
 Some citizens may obtain an e-Visa / visa on arrival, while others will need to apply an e-Visa through a guarantor (local sponsor).
+Iraqi Kurdistan has its own eVisa platform, even though the standard Iraqi eVisa can also be used to enter the region.
+The Iraqi Kurdistan eVisa costs 100,000 IQD, which makes it slightly cheaper than the eVisa for the whole of Iraq.

 List A Countries

 Citizens of the following countries may obtain either an eVisa or a visa on arrival.
-A visa on arrival can be issued at Erbil and Sulaymaniyah airports for 30 days, and at Kirkuk airport for 60 days.
+A visa on arrival can be issued at Erbil and Sulaymaniyah airports for 30 days.
+For some nationalities, a visa can also be issued on arrival at Kirkuk Airport for 60 days.